-1. The first most common and usual accident that troubles women in their lying-in, is after-pains, about the cause whereof physicians make no small stir, some affirming one thing to be the cause, and some another: but it is most certain that they proceed from cold and wind contained in the bowels, with which they are easily filled after labour, because then they have more room to dilate than when the child was in the womb, by which they were compressed; and also because the nourishment and matter contained as well in them as in the stomach, have been so confusedly agitated from side to side, during the pains of labour, by the frequent throes which always much compress the belly, that they could not be well digested, whence this wind is afterwards generated; and by consequence the gripes which the woman feels running in her belly from side to side, according as the wind moves more or less, and sometimes likewise from the womb, because of the compression and commotion which the bowels make: this being generally the cause, let me now apply a suitable remedy.
+J. The first most common and usual accident that troubles women in their lying-in, is after-pains, about the cause whereof physicians make no small stir, some affirming one thing to be the cause, and some another; but it is most certain that they proceed from cold and wind contained, in the bowels, with which they are easily filled after labour, because then they have more room to dilate than when the child was in the words, by which they were compressed; and also because the nourishment and matter contained as well in them as in the stomach, have been so confusedly agitated from ide to side, during the pains of labour, by the frequent threes which always much compress the belly, that they could not be well digested, whence this wind is afterwards degenerated; and by consequence the grips which the woman freds running in her belly from side to side, according as the wind words, because of the compression and commodion which the bowels make - this being generally the cause, let me now apply a suitable remedy.

-1. Boil an egg soft, and pour the yolk out of it, with which mix a spoonful of cinnamon water, and let her drink it; and if you mix with it two grains of ambergrease, it will be the better; and yet vervain taken in any thing she drinks will be as effectual as the other.
+Boil an egg soft, and pour the yolk out of it, with which mix a spoonful of cinnamon water, and let her drink it; and if you mix with it two grains of ambergrease, it will be the better; and yet vervain taken in any thing she drinks will be as effectual as the other.

-2. Give the lying-in woman, immediately after her delivery, oil of sweet almonds and syrup of maidenhair, mixed together.
-Some prefer oil of walnuts, provided it be made of nuts that are very good, but it tastes worse than the other at best.
-This will lenify the inside of the intestines by its unctiousness, and by that means bring away that which is contained in them more easily.
+2. Give the lying-in woman, immediately after her delivery, oil of sweet almonds and syrup of maiden-hair, mixed together.
+Some prefer oil of walnuts, provided it be made of nuts that are very good, but it tastes wome than the other at best.
+This will leavily the initiation of the investmes by its unctiousness, and by that means bring away that which is contained in them more easily.

-3. Take and boil onions very well in water, then stamp them with oil and cinnanion and seeds in powder, spread them upon a cloth, and apply them to the region of the womb.
+Take and boil onions very well in water, then stamp them with oil and cinnamon and seeds in powder, spread them upon a cloth, and apply them to the region of the wormb.

-4. Let her be careful to keep her belly very hot,

-and not to drink too cold; and if that prove very violent, hot clothes from time to time must be laid to her belly; or a pancake fried with walnut oil may be applied to it, without swathing her belly too strait.
-And for the better evacuating the wind out of the intestines, give her a clister, which may be repeated as often as necessity requires.
+4. Let her be careful to keep her bellý very hot and not to drink too cold; and if that prove very violent, hot clothes from time to time must be laid to her belly; or a pancake fried with walnut oil may be applied to it, without swathing her belly too strat.
+And for the better executing the wind out of the intestines, give her a clyster, which may be repeated as often as necessity requires.